 ### Useful links

-- **Live visibility forecast:**
+- **Live visibility forecast:** [isfujivisible.com/#visibility-forecast](https://isfujivisible.com/#visibility-forecast)

-- **Real-time camera feeds:**
+- **Real-time camera feeds:** [isfujivisible.com/mt-fuji-live-cams](https://isfujivisible.com/mt-fuji-live-cams)

-- **[Mount Fuji Tours Partner](https://www.viator.com/searchResults/all?text=Mount+Fuji&pid=P00271150&mcid=42383&medium=link&campaign=GroupTours)**
+- **[Browse Mount Fuji tours on Klook](https://affiliate.klook.com/redirect?aid=94629&aff_adid=1235894&k_site=https%3A%2F%2Fwww.klook.com%2Fdestination%2Fp50001218-fuji-mountain%2F1-things-to-do%2F)**

 ---